Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 Example / Default value: `SMP`
 Description: Minecraft server name displayed when using multi-server mode

+4. `[Optional]` botIds
+Example / Default value: `["/123456789"]`
+Description: IDs of all MCDiscordChat bots (right click on the bot to copy the ID, you have to turn on developer mode in Discord settings)

 > TextsZH / TextsEN (Multi-language custom message format)
 >
-> Can be modified freely, but keep the `%xxx%` placeholders.
+> Can modify freely, but keep the `%xxx%` placeholders.
 <!-- endtab -->
 {% endtabs %}